 iNVERSE cASE

 Flips every letter: uppercase becomes lowercase and vice versa.
 Numbers, spaces, and punctuation are unchanged.
-The primary practical use is fixing text typed accidentally with Caps Lock on.
+The primary practical use is fixing text accidentally typed with Caps Lock on.

 Input: "hELLO wORLD"